Dec 15, 2025

 5. Review and deploy

-Total time: 5 minutes (mostly waiting for GitHub to build)
+Total time: 5 minutes (mostly waiting for the build)

 Example 2: Deploying from a Template